kexiZeroing/FE-Learning-notes/doc/start-new-computer.md

 2. Generate the personalised SSH key `ssh-keygen`
 3. Copy the key `cat id_rsa.pub | pbcopy`
 4. Go to Github Settings -> select SSH and GPG keys -> New SSH Key.
 Give the SSH key a description so we can know which device it belongs too (i.e., MacBook Pro 2020).
+5. Type `ssh-add -K ~/.ssh/id_rsa` to store the passphrase (`-K` for adding in your keychain).
+Note that the addition of keys to the agent is transient and they last only as long as the agent is running.
+If you kill it or restart your computer they're lost until you re-add them again.

 <img alt="https ssh" src="https://ftp.bmp.ovh/imgs/2020/10/830c711c7263ab75.png" width="700">